Zyzy08/app-dev/README.md

 ## Memorable Quotes

-> "Insert a memorable quote from Long Hao Chen or the series here."
+> "In the face of darkness, a true knight must rise.
+With the Throne of Seal at my side, I will fulfill my destiny and protect the balance of this world."

 ## Why I Love It

-Shen Yin Wangzuo has captured my heart with its intricate plot, well-developed characters, and stunning animation.
+Shen Yin Wangzuo (Throne of Seal) has captured my heart with its intricate plot, well-developed characters, and stunning animation.
 Long Hao Chen's journey adds depth to the narrative, and the series as a whole keeps viewers on the edge of their seats.

 ## How to Watch

-You can watch "Shen Yin Wangzuo" on [streaming service name] or check for availability on other platforms.
+You can watch "Shen Yin Wangzuo (Throne of Seal)" on [WeTV](https://wetv.vip/en) or check for availability on other platforms.

-Enjoy the journey into the mystical world of "Shen Yin Wangzuo"!
+Enjoy the journey into the mystical world of "Shen Yin Wangzuo (Throne of Seal)"!